 Conferences between the instructor and the student are arranged by mutual agreement.
-It is recommended that Directed Study courses be undertaken only by students of above-average qualification in the given department of study.
-Completion of the Directed Study course involves the following steps:
+It is recommended that Directed Study courses be undertaken only by students of above-average qualification in the given department of must use an external credentialing agency, and provide documentation of the credit evaluation.
+Credits earned through CEUs will be applied to the transcript as CPL (Credits for Prior Learning).